utility-library/documentation/docs/client/advanced_script_creation/StartDialogue.md

     | Question      | function    | The function to set the questions
     | Response      | function    | The function to set the responses
     | LastQuestion      | function    | The function to set the last response by the entity

-???+ warning
-    You can start only `1` dialogue at time

 !!! success ""
     Dont need to be called every frame